-In 2022, we continued to engage investment professionals for ESG integration through global training sessions on new ESG methodologies, the updated Engagement Policy and the enhanced engagement framework for DWS Investment GmbH, DWS International GmbH, DWS Investment S.A, as well as on how to integrate ESG signals into fundamental research.
-In total, more than 20 training sessions were conducted.
+In 2022, we continued to engage investment professionals for requires all of us to push beyond comfortable boundaries.
+ESG integration through global training sessions on new ESG methodologies, the updated Engagement Policy and the This includes constantly examining our own culture and talent enhanced engagement framework for DWS Investment GmbH, practices, tackling unconscious bias and building a network of DWS International GmbH, DWS Investment S.A, as well as on allies.
+It means speaking up as we work with peers to advocate how to integrate ESG signals into fundamental research.
+In for broad change, both within our industry and the society we total, more than 20 training sessions were conducted. serve.
+And it means putting building blocks in place across the firm that enable diverse and multicultural talent to thrive.